Hesperian Health Guides

 wood walker with a slanted bar running in between the child's legs.

-Joints can be tied with cane, ribbon, nylon string, strips of car inner tube or whatever.
+of materials like cane, ribbon, nylon string, or strips of car inner tube.
 Wood walker for a child whose legs need to be held apart.

 Note: A walker with no wheels is very stable but harder to move.